 Many golf tournaments offer special prizes for hole-in-ones.
 These high-end prizes are backed up by insurance companies.
-Such specialists have put the odds of a PGA tour player making a hole in one were 2,500-to-1, and an average player at 12,500-to-1 odds.
+Such specialists have put the odds of a PGA Tour player making a hole-in-one at 2,500-to-1, and an average player at 12,500-to-1 odds.

 Because there isn't a single organization charged with collecting the data, it is almost impossible to calculate the odds with complete accuracy.
-In addition, not all holes in one are reported and some holes in one that are reported did not actually occur.
+In addition, not every hole-in-one is reported and some that are reported may not have actually occured.

 Hole in One Recording

 There are several lists of players who have achieved a hole in one:

 - The USGA maintains a registry of those who achieve a hole-in-one

 - Local golf associations often keep a list